treeman/mining-incorporated/README.md

 * Preview building and items, see Prison Architect
 * Refactor RoomType into OreType or similar
 * Multiple levels
-* Use lua for constants and settings
+* Use lua for constants and definitions
-    Settings is different than constants.
-Settings can be changed in terminal and are typically flags.
-    Should split into several files.
-    Need to expose the values in c++ in a nice way.
-    Global access is probably nicer here??
+    Would be cool to be able to change some things via console (colors etc?)
 * Create a console where we can set settings and cheat etc.
 * General refactoring
 * Prettier worker sprites